mustafaascha/dsl/chapters/Lambda_and_CTMC.md

-# Examples: Lambda expressions and CTMCs
+# Examples: Lambda expressions and Markov chains

 With the techniques we have seen so far, we are now able to implement some useful domain-specific languages.
 In this chapter, we examine two examples: lambda-expressions and continuous time Markov chains.